 In 2018, the 103rd O.V.I Memorial Foundation Scholarship was created to honor and celebrate a graduating senior from Sheffield Lake’s Brookside High School who has made the decision to serve in the U.S. Armed Forces.
 One $500 scholarship is awarded each spring to a graduate who has been accepted into any military college, institute, or academy; basic training for active duty service; ROTC; the Reserves; or the National Guard.

 Four pancake breakfasts are held each year (two in the spring, and two in the fall) to support the activities of the 103rd O.V.I Memorial Foundation as well as raise money for the Foundation’s Endowment Fund.
-The next two breakfasts will be held Sunday, May 19, 2019 & Sunday, June 9, 2019.
 All are welcome to attend!
 Please see the Events page for more details.

 The 103rd Library, Bookshelf Built By Member

 Bullets and Musket Balls Brought Back From War

 103rd O.V.I.
 Marching Flute